LevinWeinstein/DanielPointerHelp/whatYouDidWrong.md

 # What you Did Wrong: Passing by Reference vs Passing by Value

-Let's say that I pass a 64 bit integer (or a long), into a function.
+Let's say that I pass an integer into a function.
 Then, I change the value inside the function.
 ```c++
 void doSomething(int item){